 Welcome To Historic, Friendly Houlton Maine!

-The early Houlon settlers carved out a new beginning.
+The early Houlton settlers carved out a new beginning.

 Houlton, the oldest town in Maine’s largest county of Aroostook!
 Houlton Maine is the “shiretown” capital seat for the biggest county east of the Mississippi.
 Known as the “Crown of Maine”, at one time Houlton was one of the richest towns of its size in the east half of the nation.
 The exquisite and abundant local Victorian housing stock and stately Market Square / Main Street brick buildings down town illustrate the fine design character features.